constellr/product-lst/docs/demo.md

 # Demo data
 Do you want to get started using land surface temperature to derive temperature-based insights?
-Explore our collection of demo data sets below.
-Get an impression of the data sets we deliver, our data quality and test data integration.
-Each data set includes the LST data layer, cloud masks and meta data files for each observation date over a given area of interest.
+Explore our collection of demo datasets below.
+Get an impression of the datasets we deliver, our data quality, and test data integration.
+Each dataset includes the LST data layer, cloud masks and meta data files for each observation date over a given area of interest.

 <!-- - [Brasil Rioverde Fields](https://constellr-products-shared.s3.eu-central-1.amazonaws.com/br-rioverde-2023.zip)
 - [Brasil Barreiras Fields](https://constellr-products-shared.s3.eu-central-1.amazonaws.com/br-barreiras-2023.zip)